Illustration of a car, headphones, and a game controller.

 • Use weapons

-Some kids say they “just want to drive around,” and that can be true at first.
-But the open world gameplay naturally leads players into more graphic or chaotic situations, especially as the story progresses.
+Some kids say they “just want to drive around”.
+While that can be true at first, the open-world gameplay naturally leads to more mature content.

 Even though GTA is hugely popular, it was never designed with kids or younger teens in mind.
 Its M (17+) age rating signals that the content goes far beyond what is appropriate for developing brains.
 The game leans heavily into adult themes, intense action, and unfiltered online play that can be confusing or upsetting for younger players.